-The Company has elected not to adopt component accounting in respect of its housing properties.
+The Company has elected not to adopt component accounting in respect of its old housing properties.
 This decision was taken due to the fact that the useful life that would be applied to individual components was not deemed to be materially different from the 13 year useful life of property stated above.
-The Company will seek to component account in the future if significant additions are made to its housing stock or substantial works are undertaken on an existing property which require capitalisation.
+Component account has been applied in respect of the new addition made during the year and will be applied when substantial works are undertaken on existing properties which require capitalisation.
+The various components and associated estimated useful lives are: